Endava-Sofia/fe-code-guidelines/guidelines/ecmascript.md

 ({ foo } = object);
 ```

-> This preference can be enforced with an existing ESLint rule in your project
+> This preference can be enforced with an existing ESLint rule in your project: <https://eslint.org/docs/latest/rules/prefer-destructuring>

 ## Prefer `optional chaining` everywhere